 Be aware that Elderberries are usually quite tart and need to be cooked before eaten.
 Elderberries are a highly astringent berry and cooking deactivates this anti-nutrient.

 Elderberries can be used to make juice, jams, medicinal syrups, pies, and wine.

 These antioxidant berries are rich in anthocyanins, phenolic acids, and vitamin C.

-Wild blueberries were a staple food in Northern America for the indigenous populations.
+Wild blueberries were a staple food in Northern America for indigenous populations.

 blueberries are much smaller than regular sized blueberries and they

-come from a lowbush type of blueberry plant where these antioxidant
+come from a lowbush type of blueberry plant.
+These antioxidant

 berries grow low to the ground.

 Wild blueberries are a rich source of polyphenol antioxidants and have an ORAC score of 9,621 for a 3/4 cup of raw blueberries.